Why loiter?

-Why Loiter? is a women-led campaign in India that aims to reclaim public spaces for women and challenge patriarchal societal norms.
+Why loiter? is a women-led campaign in India that aims to reclaim public spaces for women and challenge patriarchal societal norms.
 It was initiated in 2014 by Devina Kapoor and Neha Singh in Mumbai, India.
 The campaign draws inspiration from the book Why Loiter?: Women and Risk on Mumbai Streets authored by Shilpa Phadke, Sameera Khan, and Shilpa Ranade, published in 2011.
 It emerged as a response to the prevalent risks faced by women while navigating the streets of Mumbai, particularly in light of highly publicized cases of sexual violence such as the 2012 gang rape in Delhi and the 2014 rape of a woman by her Uber taxi driver in Delhi.

-The campaign advocates for women ‘loitering’ – reclaiming public spaces by accessing them for leisure.
+The campaign advocates for women 'loitering' – reclaiming public spaces by accessing them for leisure.
 As a part of the campaign, groups of women have walked the streets of Mumbai at midnight, performed singing activities in public transports, and participated in an elaborate social media campaign using the hashtag #whyloiter.
 The campaign was featured in BBC 100 women in 2016, an annual list celebrating the achievements of women internationally, from grassroots volunteers to global leaders.
-The campaign has also inspired similar campaigns in other countries such as Girls At Dhabas in Pakistan.
+The campaign has also inspired similar campaigns in other countries such as Girls at Dhabas in Pakistan.

 Background

-In 2012 and 2014, the #Why Loiter movement was inspired by the book ‘Why Loiter?: Women and Risks on Mumbai Street' written in 2011.
+In 2012 and 2014, the #Why Loiter movement was inspired by the book Why Loiter?: Women and Risks on Mumbai Street' written in 2011.
 It was ignited by the spotlight on the crimes against women that had triggered massive protests at the time.
-Neha Singh, a founding member of the movement, enumerates how the idea is to encourage women to take to the streets to explore the city and have fun.
+Neha Singh, a founding member of the movement, states that the idea is to encourage women to take to the streets to explore the city and have fun.